 Your customers can send these through email or using a tool like Trustmary testimonial tool for texts.
 It lets you collect testimonials easily and quickly for your business.

 Here are the most inspiring social proof examples of text testimonials:

 Zoho has created a customer testimonial page where it showcases both text and video testimonials from its customers.
 These are very detailed testimonials (rather case studies) that are available to download in PDF.
 The testimonial doesn’t just quote the customer, but it shares the complete story and background.

-Bizzabo features customer testimonials on a dedicated page.
-The testimonials are captured from Twitter and appear as-is.
-The ID of the customer is also shared which makes these testimonials verifiable.
+The names of the customers are shared which makes these testimonials verifiable.
 It is a perfect approach to sharing quotes from customers.
 Make these verifiable by sharing customer photo, link to social media account, name, company, designation, and other details.

-These are reviews or ratings that are usually published on third-party review sites such as Yelp, Google Maps, Trustpilot, and others.
+These are reviews or ratings that are usually published on third-party review sites such as Yelp, Google Maps, and others.
 If you want to get star-ratings from these sites, you have to get your product published there.
-For instance, if you want to have reviews from Trustpilot, you have to register your product with them to start getting reviews.

 Once you start getting reviews, you need to share them with your customers via email, on social media, your website, and other channels.
 Here are the best customer review examples: